santi02vaz/smi-youth-employment-did/README.md

 # smi-youth-employment-did
 R code and data panels for my Bachelor's Thesis (TFG): "Impact of the SMI increase on youth employment: an approach in Spain based on average per capita income" using a Difference-in-Differences (DiD) framework with regional fixed effects.
+# smi-youth-employment-did
+R code and data panels for my Bachelor's Thesis (TFG): "Impact of the SMI increase on youth employment: an approach in Spain based on average per capita income" using a Difference-in-Differences (DiD) framework with regional fixed effects.
 # Impact of the SMI Increase on Youth Employment in Spain (2010-2023)

 This repository contains the econometric code, datasets, and the full text of my Bachelor's Thesis (*Trabajo de Fin de Grado* - TFG) in Economics at the **Universitat de Barcelona (UB)**.